Why These Are the 25 Best Sales Books You'll Ever Need

 What's a good book for improving prospecting skills?

 Fanatical Prospecting by Jeb Blount is the definitive guide.
-It covers the mindset, techniques, and discipline required to keep your pipeline full.
+It covers the mindset, techniques, and discipline necessary to maintain a full pipeline.

 Why isn't The Art of War on this list?